 Ingredient Substitutions and Variations

-- Ground chicken — try these burgers with ground pork, turkey or a blend.
+• Ground chicken — try these burgers with ground pork, turkey, ground beef or a blend.

-- Add some extra kick to your burgers with a drizzle of nuoc mam or sriracha.
-You can also mix some sriracha into the scallion mayo!
+• Add some extra kick to your burgers with a drizzle of nuoc mam or sriracha.
+Add sriracha to the scallion mayo to turn it into a spicy mayo!

-- Use plain white vinegar or white wine vinegar instead of rice vinegar for the pickling liquid.
+• Use plain white vinegar or white wine vinegar instead of rice vinegar for the pickling liquid.
+Squeeze a little lime juice in for some extra lime flavor.

-- Try some other fresh veggies like sliced red onion, red bell pepper.
+• Top with other fresh veggies like sliced red onion, bean sprouts, sliced red bell peppers.

 Check Out These Other Asian-Inspired Recipes!